swaptacular/swpt_accounts/protocol.rst

 has "expired", it MUST be ignored.
 Otherwise, implementations MUST verify whether a corresponding `AD record`_ already exists:

-1. If a corresponding `AD record`_ already exists, the stored timestamp of the latest received heartbeat MUST be changed to be the value of the messages's ``ts`` field.
+1. If a corresponding `AD record`_ already exists, the timestamp of the latest received account heartbeat (stored in the AD record) MUST be set to be the value of the messages's ``ts`` field.
 Then the client implementation MUST decide whether the same or a later `AccountUpdate`_ message has been received already. [#compare-change]_ [#compare-seqnums]_ If the received message turns out to be an old one, it MUST be ignored.
 Otherwise,